amora479/website/content/bju/cps230/lectures/lec7.md

 ## Warnings

 Googling for help with NASM will yield a large number of 32-bit articles.
 Most of time these solutions will work provided you change the register names.
 However, calling printf and scanf will be utterly different.
-Also, do not forget the `bits 64` and `default rel` at the top of your assembly files.
-The linker errors will spew forth in abundance for your sin of leaving these two out.
+Also, do not forget the `default rel` at the top of your assembly files.
+The linker errors will spew forth in abundance for your sin of leaving that out.